cs3216/cs3216.github.io/assignments/mobile/index.md

 ## Grading Scheme

 The grading of the assignment is divided into two components: satisfying the compulsory milestones (70%) and coolness factor (30%).
-There are 15 compulsory milestones.
-Excluding Milestone 3 which is not graded; the remaining 14 are worth 5% each for a total of 70%.
+Excluding Milestone 0, there are **16 milestones** in total: two are optional (Milestones 15 and 16).
+That leaves you with 14 compulsory milestones and each of them is worth 5%.

+The bonus milestones and the optional milestones will contribute towards the remaining 30%.

 ### Final Submission (due Friday, 23 September 2016, 23:59):